abstratt/kirra/readme.md

 Implementations
 ----------------
-So far, there is only one known implementation of this API in the wild.

 #### Cloudfier
 Cloudfier implements the Kirra API to expose the funcionality of business applications running off of executable UML models.
 Cloudfier can generate fully functional clients based on the schema exposed by the Kirra API.
+Status: [released](http://cloudfier.com/doc).

+#### Kirra Android Client
+A generic client that provides access to any business application that provides a Kirra compliant API.
+Status: [TBD](https://bitbucket.org/abstratt/kirra-android).

 ###Ideas